samuellando/tmixer/README.md

 ## Overview

-tmixer is a feature rich and speedy [tmux](https://github.com/tmux/tmux) session manager written in go.
+tmixer is a feature rich and fast [tmux](https://github.com/tmux/tmux) session manager written in go.

 - tmixer indexes all the projects on your system, and allows you to quickly switch between tmux sessions created for them
 - tmixer has powerful per-project configurations for:
     - Automatically spawning tmux window and pane layouts at startup, with specific commands to execute on each.
-    - Commands that should be automatically executed every time the project is switched to.
+    - Hooks that should be automatically executed every time the project is switched to.
-    - And more..
 - In addition to basing projects on specific directories, tmixer can also import projects from:
     - Sub directories of a specific parent directory, for example ~/Projects will import all the projects in that directory
-    - Official importers such as github, gitlab, etc. (Coming soon)
+    - Importers such as git-worktrees, github, gitlab, etc. (Coming soon)
 - tmixer is fast.
-It communicates with tmux using control mode, using streams instead of spawning a new process for each command.
+It communicates with tmux using control mode instead of spawning a new process for each command.

 ## Dependencies